argodev/studies/ot_survey/OT_Class_10_Manuscript.md

 Amos is here saying that those who desire to be rich should seek justice, do righteousness, and put their hope in Christ for the reward to be had in the _coming_ world, _not this one_.
 That’s a theme Jesus later picks up when he tells his followers to store up treasure in heaven and give to the poor on earth.

 Finally, we see that God’s mercy extends to all of God’s people, including gentiles.
 In 9:12 God invites the nations to join his blessing.

-promises that restored Israel will “possess the remnant of Edom and all the nations who are called by name,” (an echo of Numbers 24:18, in which Balaam makes a similar prophecy).
+He promises that restored Israel will “possess the remnant of Edom and all the nations who are called by name,” (an echo of Numbers 24:18, in which Balaam makes a similar prophecy).
 Now, is that “possess” a good thing for the nations?
 Meaning, they get to share in Israel’s blessing?
 Or it is the possess of conquer?
 Well, in __Acts 15__ James is speaking to the Council of Jerusalem that is trying to figure out what to make of all the gentiles turning in faith to the Lord Jesus Christ.
 Remarkably, James quotes this passage from Amos.
 James is saying that with the death and resurrection of Jesus Christ, David’s house is rebuilt and can be a home for Jew and gentile alike.
 And now all who repent (just as Amos was preaching) and put their faith in Jesus are included this eschatological salvation.

 [TAKE QUESTIONS]